Jon Gosselin: Divorce

 Since the divorce, Gosselin has had a difficult relationship with his ex-wife, which has repeatedly made headlines.
 He is also estranged from most of his children, as Cara, Mady, Alexis, Aaden, Leah, and Joel have cut off all contact with him.
 Alexis, Aaden, Leah, and Joel moved with Kate to North Carolina when she relocated to the state in March 2021.
-The twins are currently both away at college in New York, with Cara at Fordham University and Mady at Syracuse University.
-However, Cara and Mady reside with Kate when home from their respective colleges.
+The twins are currently live in New York City, with Cara graduating from Fordham University and Mady graduating from Syracuse University in 2023.
 The only children Gosselin sees are Hannah and Collin, as both children now live with him.
 On August 22, 2017, the police were called to an orthodontist's office in Wyomissing, Pennsylvania, after Gosselin and Kate got into a custody dispute over one of their sextuplet daughters.
 It was reported that either Gosselin or Kate took their then 13-year-old daughter to the orthodontist and the argument erupted over who would be taking her home.
 No one was arrested, and in the end, Gosselin took the daughter home while Kate was referred to Berks County District Attorney's office for a more clear interpretation of the child custody agreement.
 It was later reported that the sextuplet daughter involved in the dispute may have been Hannah.

 In August 2018, Gosselin revealed in an Instagram live video that Hannah was "permanently" living with him; there has been an ongoing custody battle with Kate over their daughter.
 It was reported that in April 2018, a judge awarded custody of Hannah to Gosselin.
 Kate would appeal this decision on May 4, 2018.
 The judge denied the appeal on June 14, 2018, as Kate "did not present legal argument to justify this Court's jurisdiction," according to court documents.

 On October 24, 2018, Gosselin and his attorney filed papers for physical and legal custody of Collin.
 They claimed that it would be in Collin's best interest to live with his father upon his release from an inpatient center, where Kate enrolled him in 2016.
 On December 4, 2018, Gosselin won sole physical and legal custody of Collin, as Kate and her attorney failed to appear.
 It was reported on December 26, 2018, that Collin was released from the inpatient center and returned home with Gosselin for good.
-As of 2018, Gosselin and his ex-wife are no longer in communication, except through their attorneys.
+Since 2018, Gosselin and his ex-wife only comment with each other through their legal representation.